-A family law court may order one party to pay spousal support to the other based upon an analysis of one party’s ability to pay and the other party’s needs.
+The Orange County family law court may order one party to pay spousal support to the other based upon an analysis of one party’s ability to pay and the other party’s needs.
 Spousal support payable before the court enters a final divorce judgment is characterized as temporary support.
 The court may make an award for permanent spousal support in the judgment.

-Considerations In Spousal Support Determination
+Considerations in Spousal Support Determination

 When considering spousal support, the family law judge will likely require a clear need by one spouse and a clear ability to pay by the other spouse.
-The determination of the amount and duration of the spousal support order are based on many factors.
+The determination of the amount and duration of the spousal support order is based on many factors.
 These factors include: